Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Discussion

-The refined ephemeris and transit parameters presented in this work demonstrate the continued utility of TESS data for precise characterization of known exoplanet systems.
-For WASP-12\,b, improved timing precision supports future atmospheric studies using space-based observatories such as the \textit{James Webb Space Telescope}, where accurate transit predictions are essential.
+The refined ephemeris obtained from the TESS photometric data demonstrates the capability of this mission to perform precise analyses of known exoplanetary systems.
+This work can serve as a foundation for future studies of the atmosphere of WASP-12\,b using facilities such as the \textit{James Webb Space Telescope}.

-Longer-baseline monitoring combining TESS with ground-based photometry or archival data from earlier missions could improve sensitivity to low-amplitude transit timing variations and place stronger constraints on the presence of additional bodies in the system.
-Such efforts would further elucidate the dynamical architecture and long-term evolution of one of the most extreme hot Jupiter systems known.
+Continued monitoring of the system over longer baselines, together with the combination of TESS observations, ground-based photometry, and archival datasets from earlier missions, can improve sensitivity to transit timing variations.
+Such efforts would provide stronger constraints on the presence of additional planets in the system.